Whereiswald0/SQL-project/QA.md

 AND a.revenue>0
 --13,356 where positive revenue is recorded
 ~~~

-This is already suggesting that there are holes in our data, but if we should proceed with trying to identify a primary key and join our data:
+This suggests that there are holes in our data, given the number of nulls produced by these queries.
+Moreover we can say that this holes are significant because the involve orders (rows which contain units sold and revenue totals).
+This was enough to give me cause to halt the creation of a table joining these two data sets, which was a major issue since certain information about orders was contained in one set and not the other.
+But, if we were able to identify a common primary key (perhaps a combination of visitid and fullvisitorid, we could make a bridge table and join them.
 ~~~~sql
 SELECT
 a.visitnumber,